RebeccaRGB/romtool/README.md

   *  Party mode!
   *  Save and load settings using the Arduino's EEPROM
   *  5V logic using the shield, 3.3V logic using the shield + level shifter

+## Dumping or Programming a ROM
+This is easy to do with `sread` and `swrite` from [the goodie `/bin/`](https://github.com/RebeccaRGB/goodiebin).

+Dump a ROM to the file `rom.bin` with this command:

+    $ sread -u /dev/tty.usbmodemfa131 -b 9600 -d 8 -p none -s 1 -r -o rom.bin -w 1

+...then load settings and select Dump ROM on the Mega.

+Program a ROM with the contents of the file `rom.bin` with this command:

+    $ swrite -u /dev/tty.usbmodemfa131 -b 9600 -d 8 -p none -s 1 -r -i rom.bin -w 60

+...then *quickly* load settings and select Program ROM on the Mega *before* `swrite` starts sending the ROM a minute later (`-w 60` = 60 seconds).